rndlabs/cow-docs/docs/3_smart-contracts/settlement-contract/1_README.md

 Normally, they are used to interact with other on-chain liquidity providers, for example, to make a swap call to Uniswap.

-They can also be used for other purposes: for example, an interaction can be used to approve Uniswap for trading with the tokens stored in the settlement contract, as well as withdrawing the accumulating fee from the contracts when the amount becomes too large.
+They can also be used for other purposes: for example, an interaction can be used to approve Uniswap for trading with the tokens stored in the settlement contract, as well as withdrawing the accumulating [protocol fees](../../overview/definitions) from the contracts when the amount becomes too large.

 **2.Trades**